Samuel Thurston: Death and legacy

 While returning to Oregon via Panama, Thurston died of the effects of a tropical fever off Acapulco, Mexico while aboard the steamer California.
 According to a contemporary obituary:

 He died on the 9th [of April 1851] ... eight days from Panama ...
 His arduous labors at Washington had prepared his system for an attack of the malignant fever incident to the Isthmus, from the effects of which he had not recovered before experiencing a severe attack of diarrhea, which, together with an affection of the liver, under which he had sometime labored, terminated his earthly existence.

 Thurston's body was originally interred in Acapulco, but his remains were brought to Oregon two years later by an act of the Oregon Legislature.
 His body was reburied in the Salem Pioneer Cemetery in Salem.
 The inscription reads: "Here rests Oregon's first delegate, a man of genius and learning.
 A lawyer and statesman.
 His devotions equaled his wide philanthropy, his public acts are his best eulogium."

-Thurston County, Washington, originally part of the Oregon Territory and now home of Olympia the capital of Washington, was named in his honor.
+Thurston County, Washington, originally part of the Oregon Territory and now containing the state capital of Washington (Olympia), was named in his honor.